yadzee/Galaxy-Shooter-PC/README.md

 Galaxy Shooter Mobile Source Code: [here](https://github.com/yadzee/Galaxy-Shooter-Mobile)
 Galaxy Shooter PC Source Code: [here](https://github.com/yadzee/Galaxy-Shooter-PC)

-Also you can the build version of the Galaxy Shooter(Android and PC) using the following ways:
+Also you can try the build version of the Galaxy Shooter(Android and PC) using the following ways:
 [Download from Itch.io](https://ianfirsov.itch.io/galaxy-shooter)

 # Screenshots